Bug Life Cycle or Defect Life Cycle:

 Bug life cycle is also known as Defect life cycle.
 In Software Development process, the bug has a life cycle.
 The bug should go through the life cycle to be closed.
 Bug life cycle varies depends upon the tools (QC, JIRA etc.,) used and the process followed in the organization.

-Check below video to see detailed explanation on “Bug Life Cycle”
+Check below video to see detailed explanation on “Bug Life Cycle / Defect Life Cycle”

 Please be patient.
 The video will load in some time.